jpsim/SourceKitten/README.md

 ## Installation

-Building SourceKitten on macOS requires Xcode 8.3 or later or a Swift 3.1 toolchain or later with the Swift Package Manager.
+Building SourceKitten requires Xcode 10 or later or a Swift 4.2 toolchain or later with the Swift Package Manager.

-Building SourceKitten on Linux requires:

-* A Swift 3.1 or later compiler and Swift Package Manager to be installed.
-* `libsourcekitdInProc.so` to be built and located in `/usr/lib`, or in another location specified by the `LINUX_SOURCEKIT_LIB_PATH` environment variable.

 SourceKitten typically supports previous versions of SourceKit.